zdimension/blog/_posts/2024-12-08-everyone-gets-bidirectional-bfs-wrong.md

 ## Finding the Wrong Path

-My explanation of the bidirectional BFS might sound like it's correct, and the demo might look like it's working, but there's actually a small, minuscule, tiny mistake that makes it all wrong.
-Well, not all wrong, it works for the demo!
+My explanation of the bidirectional BFS might sound like it's correct, and the demo might look like it's working, but there's actually a small, minuscule, tiny mistake that makes it **all wrong**.
+Well, ***not all wrong***, it works for the demo!
 But it can give the wrong answer, *sometimes*.
 Here, try it with this pathological case:

 <style>
     script.bidi2 + svg {